What are the main inversion tables pros and cons? In this article we list some of these.

 Increased Blood pressure

 Staying in an upside down position slows down your heart and this causes an increased blood pressure after a few minutes.
 This is harmful to your health if you have hypertension or other heart problems.
+If you already suffer from high blood pressure, you certainly need to speak to your medical adviser with regards to using an inversion table.

 Using an inversion table increases the chances of getting a muscle pull.